Foundation Or Slab Heave (Slab Upheaval)

 How to Fix It: Solutions for slab heave can be as simple as repairing a plumbing leak under your foundation — or as extensive as demolishing and then reconstructing damaged sections of foundations or slabs..

 Foundation upheaval can lift an entire structure, but more often it forces parts of a foundation or slab upwards, while other sections remain stationary.
 Either way, the damage that results will require the expertise of a foundation repair specialist

 What Causes Foundation Upheaval?

 Heave is the upward movement of a foundation or slab caused by underlying soils that expand or swell.
-This occurs due to an increase in moisture or by freezing forces.
+This occurs due to an increase in moisture or by freezing forces (frost heave).
 Heave is more common with slabs than foundations because slabs have less weight to resist heaving forces.
 Unless there is a long period of drought, heave most commonly occurs within the first few years of the building’s construction.
 Slab and foundation heave are most commonly caused by these four forces: